RedPandaGalaxy/RedPandaGalaxy/README.md

 - 👀 I’m interested in computers, technology and storytelling!
 Yes, I do love DnD (and red pandas of course) ;)

-- 🌱 I’m currently learning generally defined "programming" - web development, game dev, embedded etc.
+- 🌱 I’m currently learning generally defined "programming" - web development, game dev, java etc.
-- As of now, it's web development turn :)

 - 💞️ I’m looking to collaborate on...interesting projects that include creativity, innovation and passionate, open-minded people :)

 - 📫 How to reach me via email -> vazir98@o2.pl